Hierarchical Battery-Aware Game Algorithm for ISL Power Allocation in LEO Mega-Constellations: Conclusion

 \section{Conclusion}

 This paper addressed the energy sustainability challenge in ISL power allocation for LEO mega-constellations, where existing approaches either ignore battery dynamics, lack equilibrium guarantees, or target the wrong interaction layer.
 We proposed the Hierarchical Battery-Aware Game (HBAG) algorithm, a unified framework that models ISL power allocation as a battery-aware potential game with a provably unique variational equilibrium.
-The same distributed update rule converges in finite-player regimes and approximates the mean field equilibrium as constellation size grows.
+The same distributed update rule converges to the exact equilibrium in finite-player regimes and seamlessly approximates the mean field equilibrium as constellation size grows, without algorithmic redesign.
 Three findings stand out.
-First, the 87.4 percentage-point ESR improvement over SATFLOW shows that a lightweight dynamic power bound can turn an operationally fragile system into a sustainable one.
-Second, the ablation study shows that neither the hard dynamic bound nor the soft battery penalty alone is sufficient: the bound provides safety, while the penalty provides efficiency.
-Third, the empirically validated $\mathcal{O}(M^{-1/4})$ finite-to-mean-field rate confirms that the unified algorithm remains accurate at mega-constellation scale.
+First, battery-aware power management yields substantial improvements in energy sustainability over static-power baselines, with the gain decomposing into complementary contributions from the dynamic power bound and the game-theoretic penalty term; together they eliminate eclipse-period depletion cascades while keeping flow violations within industry tolerance.
+Second, the ablation study demonstrates that neither mechanism alone is sufficient: the hard dynamic bound enforces feasibility and provides safety, while the soft battery penalty shapes the equilibrium landscape and provides efficiency; only their combination achieves full energy sustainability with acceptable service quality.
+Third, the empirically validated finite-to-mean-field convergence rate confirms that the unified algorithm remains accurate across practical constellation sizes, supporting deployment from regional systems to full mega-constellations without retraining or structural modification.